HuskyChaos/writeup-b3dr0ck/README.md

 ![nmap-scan-2](./nmap-scan-2.png)

-We see 4 open ports and a certificate.
+I see 4 open ports and a certificate.
-We don't know what to do with the certificate yet so let's just save it in a .cert file for later use.
+I don't know what to do with the certificate yet so let's save it in a .cert file for later use.

 2. Let's check the webpage.

 ![webpage](./webpage.png)

-We are getting redirected to port 4040 and it has a message for us.
+I am getting redirected to port 4040 and it has a message for us.
-We definitely need that certificate from nmap scan.
+I definitely need that certificate from nmap scan.

 3. Little bit more digging.